What to Do When You're Laid Off

 Whether you were laid off, fired, or furloughed, you can expect that you won’t be returning to your job indefinitely or for a period of time.
 To know how you should move forward, it’s important to understand the differences between each term.

 Furloughs, on the other hand, are temporary leaves due to company circumstances.
-Furloughed employees cannot work nor receive pay, but they may still receive company benefits, such as health insurance.
+Furloughed employees cannot work nor receive pay, but they may still receive company benefits, such as accruing holiday.
 After the furlough period, employers expect employees to return to their positions.

 A company may furlough employees during economic downturns from which they expect to recover.
 For example, many companies furloughed employees during the widespread shutdowns at the start of the COVID-19 pandemic.